How To Throw Away Old Bank Statements Properly

 - Medical bills (once paid and free of insurance disputes)

+What should you do with old bank statements?
 The general rule of thumb is to keep tax records for seven years.
 That’s how far back the IRS can look if you’re ever audited.
-After that, it’s best to shred your documents so they don’t accumulate to an unmanageable level.
+After that, shredding your old documents is the best practice so they don’t accumulate to an unmanageable level.
 The paperwork you should hold on to for seven years — and then dispose of by shredding — include:

 - Tax returns